wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/2-build-your-team-and-meet-requirements.md

     the organization announce and scale Viva Connections.

-The table below outlines some of the key stakeholders in each phase of the implementation process, as well as their roles and responsibilities.
+The table below outlines some of the key stakeholders in each phase of the implementation process, and their roles and responsibilities.
 These stakeholders will be your go-to experts when it comes to the planning, building, and launch phases.
-Stakeholder will be the planning team that decides what scenarios will be the most beneficial to each business unit, how to customize the platform accordingly, and how to help your organization transition to using Viva Connections to help with their daily tasks.
+Stakeholders will be deciding what scenarios will be the most beneficial to each business unit, how to customize the platform accordingly, and how to help your organization transition to using Viva Connections to help with their daily tasks.

 :::row:::
    :::column span="":::